-Divisions: Finance; Human Resources & Equity\; School Performance & Accountability
+Divisions: Finance; Human Resources & Equity; School Performance & Accountability

-- Re-assess the portfolio of job descriptions to reduce and align them to the strategic Goals of the organization in a more effective way. - Develop and implement career development cycles and succession planning protocols for all employee groups. - Embrace an individual's experiences through their employment cycle with the organization (recruitment, onboarding, development, support, and offboarding). - △ Streamline number of separate job descriptions under same job title. - △ Streamline recruitment process for non-instructional positions.
+- Re-assess the portfolio of job descriptions to reduce and align them to the Strategic Goals of the organization in a more effective way. - Develop and implement career development cycles and succession planning protocols for all employee groups. - Embrace an individual's experiences throughout their employment cycle with the organization (recruitment, onboarding, mentoring, coaching, individual support, development, and offboarding). - △ Streamline number of separate job descriptions under same job title. - △ Streamline recruitment process for non-instructional positions.